plfa/plfa.github.io/courses/TSPL/2022/tspl.md

 You may offer feedback on the course at [https://www.surveymonkey.co.uk/r/YX7ZFYC](https://www.surveymonkey.co.uk/r/YX7ZFYC).

-Please do so by 4pm Thursday 31 October.
+Please do so by 12 noon Thursday 31 October.
 -->

 <!--